 - abnormal heartbeat

 - large weight gain in a short period of time

 - swelling of the arms, hands, feet, ankles, or lower legs

 Insulin aspart may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.

 What should I know about STORAGE and DISPOSAL of this medication?

 Keep this medication in the container it came in and out of reach of children.
 Store unopened insulin aspart vials, cartridges, and pens in the refrigerator but do not freeze them.
 Unopened refrigerated insulin aspart can be stored until the date shown on the company's label.

 If no refrigerator is available (for example, when on vacation), store the vials, cartridges, or pens at room temperature and away from direct sunlight and extreme heat.
-Unrefrigerated vials, cartridges, and pens can be used within 28 days or after that time they must be thrown away.
-Unrefrigerated pens containing NovoLog Mix 70/30 can be used within 14 days or after that time they must be thrown away.
+Unrefrigerated vials, cartridges, and pens can be used within 28 days or after that time they must be discarded.
+Unrefrigerated pens containing NovoLog Mix 70/30 can be used within 14 days or after that time they must be discarded.
 Opened vials can be stored for 28 days at room temperature or in the refrigerator.
 If your doctor tells you to dilute your insulin aspart, the vial of diluted medication can be stored for up to 28 days in the refrigerator or at room temperature.
 Opened cartridges and pens may be stored at room temperature for up to 28 days; do not refrigerate them.
 Opened pens containing NovoLog Mix 70/30 may be stored at room temperature for up to 14 days; do not refrigerate them.
-Throw away any insulin aspart that has been exposed to extreme heat or cold.
+Discard any insulin aspart that has been exposed to extreme heat or cold.

 What should I do in case of OVERDOSE?